 Also, don't spend beyond your means and remember that freelancing makes you rich in other ways – like having the freedom to do your own thing and be your own boss.
 Money isn't everything, so make sure you save up enough to cover your outgoings for at least three months.
 And try and keep those outgoings reasonable.
 More importantly, don't rush out and buy that expensive car if you've had a good month – you might not be able to afford it in future.

 One of the biggest challenges you'll face when freelancing is trying to win new clients.
-From the very moment you start out, winning work will be the most important aspect of your business but it's incredibly tough to do so.
+From the very moment you start, winning work will be the most crucial aspect of your business.
+Still, it's incredibly tough to do so.
 Especially if you've never had any experience in marketing before.

-The web offers endless training and education and there is a wealth of free e-books, training tutorials, forums and online communities teaching you everything you need to know about marketing and winning work.
+The web offers continuous training and education, and there is a wealth of free e-books, training tutorials, forums and online communities teaching you everything you need to know about marketing and winning work.

 Then spend an hour every day working on your marketing.
 Never rest on your laurels.
-Read this article on 100 inspiring ways to market your business for some extra ideas.
+Read this article on 100 inspiring ways to market your business for some fresh ideas.

 You're working all hours, evenings and weekends to make ends meet.
 You're slogging because you're afraid of the work drying up.
 You're making hay while the sun shines.
 For these reasons, it means your freelancing is taking over your life.

 Secondly, are you just working all hours because you feel obliged to?
-Be strict with yourself and stick to normal working hours, i.e. 9am-5pm.
+Be strict with yourself and stick to regular working hours, i.e. 9 am-5 pm.
 And if you really must work out-of-hours, limit yourself to one hour of overtime.
 Don't underestimate the importance of downtime.
-You have to recharge your batteries otherwise you'll suffer burnout and then you won't be able to do any work at all.
+You have to recharge your batteries; otherwise, you'll suffer burnout, and then you won't be able to do any work at all.

-You've launched your business, got your website out there and contacted nearby agencies to offer your support – only to find that your local area is saturated with freelancers, offering exactly the same services.
-You're struggling to infiltrate the market and no one wants to hire you because they've already got the support they need.
+You've launched your business, got your website out there and contacted nearby agencies to offer your support – only to find that your local area is saturated with freelancers, providing the same services.
+You're struggling to infiltrate the market, and no one wants to hire you because they've already got the support they need.